rockroman/ws/README.md

 ## Credits

-* In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Code

-The following functions from walkthrough project 2 were used in the project
+The following functions from CI training videos on ML and walkthrough project 2 were used in the project:

 * Evaluate MissingData funciton from under the heading "Data Cleaning" and "Assessing Missing Data Levels"
 * DataCleaningEffect function from under the heading "Data Cleaning"